fabric scrap creations

 making bows with fabric scraps is pretty easy

 Making bows with your fabric scraps offer an advantage.
 They are on hand and you don’t have to make a trip to the store.
-Aside from a couple supplies, the only thing you might need to know is:
+Aside from a couple of supplies, the only thing you might need to know is: How to make a bow with fabric scraps.

 How to make a bow with fabric scraps